Dairy market outlook

 Dairy consumption trends

-Dairy occasions continue to be in long-term decline, according to Kantar Worldpanel.
-The biggest driver of this is fewer younger people having hot drink occasions, particularly in having tea with milk.
-Most of this shift is unconscious.
+The biggest driver of longer-term decline is fewer younger people having hot drink occasions, particularly tea with milk.
+However, this year’s colder summer has brought about some resurgence in tea consumption.

-- Milk consumption should remain fairly static in the short term, with some potential for slight erosion.
-Growth in dairy alternatives alongside changing eating and drinking habits will be offset by household growth, easing milk volume pressures in the longer term.
+- Liquid milk consumption is expected to remain fairly static in the short term, with some potential for slight erosion.
+Continued growth in dairy alternatives alongside changing eating and drinking habits will be offset by growth in the number of households easing pressure on milk volume sales in the longer term.
+Branded milk is enjoying stronger growth than private label

-- Cheese is bucking the overall dairy trend, enjoying growth in both value and volume terms, and enjoying particular popularity among Millennials.
-Cheddar still growing well but less quickly than some of the more specialist cheese.
+- Cheese is enjoying good growth in both value and volume terms, and enjoying particular popularity among millennials, with growth in using for scratch cooking.
+Cheddar is still performing well but growing less quickly than some of the continental cheeses

 - Work to increase dairy’s relevance among young people should offer further opportunities – particularly when partnering dairy products with ‘host’ foods, such as porridge oats or coffee.